 The Shendyt – The Iconic Royal Kilt

-One of the most recognizable elements of Traditional in Egypt is the shendyt, a wrapped kilt worn around the waist.
+One of the most recognizable items of traditional Egyptian dress is the shendyt, a wrapped kilt worn at the waist.

 For pharaohs, the shendyt: